 OPERATOR: O.K.
 All right.
 Just keep an eye on it; try to keep pressure on it.
 O.K?
 We have people heading out there.
 O.K.
 Bye-bye.

-The first recorded call to 911—though several attempts went unanswered before a dispatcher finally picked up—came in five minutes earlier, placed by school secretary Barbara Halstead.
-At no point does Halstead claim there are students “trapped in a classroom with the adult shooter who had two guns,” nor would that have been accurate.
-Here is the full transcript of her call:
+The first recorded 911 call—after several earlier attempts went unanswered—was placed roughly five minutes earlier by school secretary Barbara Halstead.
+Contrary to Tracy’s claim, Halstead never says students are “trapped in a classroom with the adult shooter who had two guns,” nor would such a statement have been accurate at that time.
+Here is the complete transcript of her call:

 CALL 1, 9:35:39, 24 seconds